rosberry/go-scheduler/README.md

 }
 ```

 4. Initialize the scheduler. gorm db in first function argument.
 The second argument is the `taskFuncMap` map declared earlier.
 The third argument is the time interval between checking tasks.
-By default it is 30 seconds and can be set up no less than this value.
+By default it is 1 second and can be set up no less than this value.

 ```golang
 sch := scheduler.New(db, &taskFuncsMap, sleepDuration)